quantum9Innovation/suntheme/README.md

 ## Hacking on suntheme

-It's trivially easy to get started with suntheme development thanks to [Nix](https://nixos.org/), the purely functional package manager.
+It's trivial to get started with suntheme development thanks to [Nix](https://nixos.org/), the purely functional package manager.
-Naturally, we leverage it as our primary package manager, for both Hackage packages and development tools like language servers and the like.
+Naturally, we leverage it as our primary package manager, both for Hackage and development tools like language servers and the like.

-First, install Nix through your preferred avenue.
+First, install Nix through your preferred avenue or local system administrator.
 If unsure, we recommend [the Determinate Nix Installer](https://github.com/DeterminateSystems/nix-installer).
 Make sure flakes and nix-command are enabled (the Determinate Installer will enable them by default).

-Once you have `nix`, simply type
+Once you have `nix`, simply type:

 ```bash
 nix develop